eucp-project/atlas/CONTRIBUTING.md

 ## Add maps to the Atlas

-The maps shown in Atlas are created using the data available at [FIXME](FIXME), and are stored in `.png` format in the [assets](./assets) directory of this repository.
+The maps shown in Atlas are created using the data available at [Zenodo](https://zenodo.org/record/5645154), and are stored in `.png` format in the [assets](./assets) directory of this repository.
 You can use the scripts and notebooks as examples to develop a new script for your own data.